telerik/kendo-react/knowledge-base/grid-store-state-in-localstorage.md

 ---
-title: Preserve DataState on Refresh
+title: Persisting The KendoReact Grid's DataState Between Page Reloads
 description: An example on how to preserve the state of the KendoReact Grid.
 type: how-to
 page_title: Save State - KendoReact Grid